 - What would have happened if he had bought an ITM or ATM option instead?

-Well the answers to these questions lies in this graph –
+Well, the answers to these questions lie in this graph –

 This graph talks about the ‘Delta Acceleration’ – there are 4 delta stages mentioned in the graph, let us look into each one of them.